romene/Naturaily-netlify/_posts/2016-09-09-what-a-non-technical-person-needs-to-know-when-working-with-a-development-team.md

 ---
 title: What a non-technical person needs to know when working with a development team
-tags:
-- Remote development team
+description: >-
+  Are you working with a development team for the first time?
+Dive in and read the 7 precious tips from Master Yoda himself!
+slug: working-with-development-team
+date: '2016-09-09 10:38:01 +0000'
 category: Remote development
-date: '2016-09-09 10:38:01 +0000'
 author: Sebastian Kubiak
+avatar: /assets/images/seba.jpg
 image: /assets/images/mister-yoda.jpg
-position: Chief Technology Officer
-avatar: /assets/images/seba.jpg
 text-preview: Dive in and read the 7 precious tips from Master Yoda himself!
+tags:
+  - Remote development team
 ---